Arrondissement 4, heart of Paris

 A treasure in Arrondissement 4, Saint-Chapelle

-Sainte Chapelle in Arrondissement 4 is one of the architectural treasure of Paris.
+Sainte Chapelle in Arrondissement 4 is one of the architectural treasures of Paris.
 It is a church in the Ile de la Cité and it is perfect for who appreciates Gotic architecture.
-It is one of the attractions to see also if you love history since it was strongly wanted by Louis 9.
+This is one of the attractions to see also if you love history since it was strongly wanted by Louis 9.
 It was built between 1246 and 1248 and today you can still admire its beauty.

 If you want to visit Sainte Chapelle, you can buy this ticket and plan your tour.
 This is the best because you can skip the line and go straight into this treasure that is part of the UNESCO World Heritage.

 At Sainte Chapelle, you can appreciate the façade.
 Once you get in there, you can be amazed by the immensity of the interiors.
 You must admire the chapel with its rose window, glass windows, and sculptures.
 This is one of the places to be in Paris if you love art.

 What I like about this ticket is that you can ensure access to the church.
 Plus, you get also a paper guide.
 It is available in many languages, also in English!

 The entrance of the church is in Boulevard du Palais 8 in Paris.
 If you go in Sainte Chapelle, note down that people under 18 and UE citizens under 25 don’t pay.
 Also, another useful information is to know that you can only bring with you bags that respect the following measures: 40x40x20.

 When you plan your time in Sainte Chapelle, remember that it opens at 9.30 am and closes at 6 pm.
 During festivities as Xmas and New Year’s Eve, opening hours vary since it closes at 4 pm.